microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupOwner.md

 bbbbbbbb-1111-2222-3333-cccccccccccc
 ```

 This example demonstrates how to retrieve the top two owners of a specific group.

-- `-ObjectId` Parameter specifies the ID of a group.
+- `-ObjectId` parameter specifies the ID of a group.

 ## Parameters